mtlynch/mtlynch.io/content/retrospectives/2024/03/index.md

 We saw a big surge in visitors due to the attention [my annual review](/solo-developer-year-6/) generated, but it didn't seem to impact TinyPilot sales much.
 There was a 17% drop in sales, but that's mainly due to January being an atypically strong month. $75-95k/month in sales is our typical range.

 I need a new way to report monthly profit because switching to the contract manufacturer has made our cash profit numbers basically meaningless at the one-month resolution.
-Our profit each month is dominated by the timing of manufacturing bills pay every three to four months.
+Our profit each month is dominated by the timing of manufacturing bills I pay every three to four months.

 That said, our three-month trailing average profit is back in the $10-20k range I like to see.